Mattress Guides

 What is a youth bed?

-Youth beds, also referred to as junior beds, are slightly smaller than a standard twin, though they are larger than cribs or toddler mattresses.
-They are 33 inches wide and 66 inches long and designed for children outgrowing their crib and toddler beds.
+Youth beds, also referred to as junior beds, are slightly smaller than a standard twin but larger than cribs or toddler mattresses.
+They are 33 inches wide and 66 inches long, designed for children outgrowing their cribs and toddler beds.

 Youth beds are similar to twin beds, but they are not in high demand.
 When transitioning your child from a crib to a bed, you might as well purchase a standard twin as opposed to a youth bed.
 Your child will grow into their twin bed before you know it.